 What is a flu shot injury?

 Flu shot injuries following a vaccine administration can and do happen.
 Compensation for flu shot injuries such as SIRVA (shoulder injury related to vaccine administration), nerve injuries, or severe allergic reactions is available through the Vaccine Injury Compensation Program.
 Vaccine injuries often occur following an incorrectly administered shot that is either injected too deep, too shallow, or too far left or right, which can result in a number of shoulder and or neurological injuries.
 Medical professionals administering vaccines should landmark the injection site in an effort to avoid adverse reactions and side effects.
 As the number of flu shot recipients increases each year in the U.S., so does the amount of flu shot vaccine injury claims.
-If you have suffered an adverse reaction or injury after the flu vaccine, you may be entitled to compensation.
-My Vaccine Lawyer is currently representing hundreds of clients who have been injured by the flu shot from 2019-20 Flu Season alone.
-Because of this, injuries caused by the flu shot have become the most compensated vaccine under the VICP fund.
+If you have suffered an adverse reaction, persistent muscle aches, nerve damage, or injury after the flu vaccine, you may be entitled to compensation.
+My Vaccine Lawyer is currently representing hundreds of clients who have been injured by the flu shot this Flu Season alone.
+Because of this, injuries caused by the flu shot have become the most compensated vaccine under the National Vaccine Injury Compensation Program fund.